 Published in Child Development Perspectives: Methylation Matters, see pdf under Methylation.

-Our correspondence on GENE-BY-ENVIRONMENT EXPERIMENTS has just been published in Nature Reviews Genetics.
+Our correspondence on GENE-BY-ENVIRONMENT EXPERIMENTS was published in Nature Reviews Genetics.

 Van IJzendoorn, M.H., Bakermans-Kranenburg, M.J., Belsky, J., Beach, S., Brody, G., Dodge, K.A., Greenberg, M., Posner, M., & Scott, S. (2011) Gene-by-environment experiments: A new approach to finding the missing heritability.
 Nature Reviews Genetics 12, 881-881, DOI: 10.1038/nrg2764-c1.

-We just finished a meta-analysis on experimental studies with intranasal oxytocin administration (‘A Sniff of Trust’ in press with Psychoneuroendocrinology) showing that feelings of trust are elevated but that the expected lowering of out-group trust was not confirmed.
+We also conducted a meta-analysis on experimental studies with intranasal oxytocin administration ('A Sniff of Trust' in press with Psychoneuroendocrinology) showing that feelings of trust are elevated but that the expected lowering of out-group trust was not confirmed.

 Genetic differential susceptibility demonstrated in an educational intervention study, see http://www.newscientist.com/article/mg21028155.000-positive-feedback-gives-kids-with-adhd-a-head-start.html.